 - Command Re-rolls changed.
 CP re-rolls now affect significantly fewer rolls, making many abilities much riskier – you can no longer CP re-roll a daemon weapon’s bonus, for example – and making charges out of deep strike more difficult.

-Competitive Rating: Medium
+Competitive Rating: Medium-Low

 With 9th edition, Chaos Space Marines are in a weird spot.
 While melee is more important than ever, it’s not necessarily stronger, and in particular many of the best CSM units for melee do not particularly work well when the focus of melee combat is removing an enemy from an objective and holding it afterward.
 Chaos Space Marines can still get there when combined with Daemons, but ultimately they don’t have nearly the breadth of strategies to work with that 8th edition afforded and there isn’t as much going for them.
 Things aren’t awful, but they’re not as good as they were in early 2020, either.
 You’ll still occasionally see a Chaos Marines list finish in the top 4 of an event but never win – the top lists tend to exclusively run Emperor’s Children and they just can’t compete with the new Codexes that have been coming out in 2021.
 Recent lists have begun to mix in some Death Guard units – Plagueburst Crawlers, specifically – for some added punch, to decent effect.
 They’re an army that’s regularly capable of competing in a post-Drukhari and Admech world, but not necessarily winning, larger GT events.

 Chaos Space Marines Rules